Communauté d'agglomération de la Porte du Hainaut

 The Communauté d'agglomération de la Porte du Hainaut is an intercommunal structure in the Nord department, in the Hauts-de-France region, northern France.
 It was created in January 2014.
+The commune Émerchicourt left the communauté de communes Cœur d'Ostrevent and joined the communauté d'agglomération in January 2019.
 Its seat is in Wallers.
 Its largest towns are Denain and Saint-Amand-les-Eaux.
 Its area is 371.4 km2.
-Its population was 158,754 in 2017.
+Its population was 158,568 in 2021.

 Composition

 The communauté d'agglomération consists of the following 47 communes: